zhuolonghao/zhuolonghao.github.io/_posts/2022-05-01-shadow-banking-what-why.md

 * shadow banks perform credit intermediations similar to banks.
 But, instead of using traditional lending strategy "*originate-to-hold*", they tend to "*originate to distribute*"; once originated, they offload/sell credit assets to market investors.

-* shadow banks create value to society by improving the efficiency of credit markets, due to their risk appetite, expertise and cost structure.
+* shadow banks have value proposition: *improving the efficiency of credit markets* thanks to their risk appetite, expertise and cost structure.
 In the meantime, they're also criticized for their imperfect credit risk transfer (e.g., stakeholders took excessive risks and remained under-compensated).

 * shadow banks operate with limited regulations and oversight, and lacks the government backstopping *guarantees* during the stressed periods.